csev/dj4e/assn/dj4e_autos.md

 * Run the commands to perform the migrations.

-* Edit `autos\admin.py` to add the Auto and Make models to the django administration interface.
+* Edit `autos/admin.py` to add the Auto and Make models to the django administration interface.
 (<a href="https://github.com/csev/dj4e-samples/blob/master/autos/admin.py" target="_blank">Example</a>)

 * Create a superuser so you can test the admin interface and log in to the application.

-* Create the necessary views in `autos\templates\autos` to support your views.
+* Create the necessary views in `autos/templates/autos` to support your views.
 Note that the sample code uses a sub folder under `templates` to make sure that templates are not inadvertently shared across multiple applications within a Django project.
 (<a href="https://github.com/csev/dj4e-samples/blob/master/autos/templates" target="_blank">Example</a>)